skylercole/SignalRChatAzure/README.md

 # NextGamesChat
-An example web chat app for NextGames running in the Azure cloud.
+A web chat app using SignalR and Ninject running in the Azure cloud.